 File photo taken on July 30, 2012 shows a bonded port in southwest China's Chongqing.
 (Xinhua Photo)

-Earlier customs data showed that China's foreign trade surged 26.7 percent year on year to 2.17 trillion yuan (345.5 billion U.S. dollars) in January.
-The rise was bigger than the 10.2-percent growth seen in December.
+China's foreign trade surged 26.7 percent year on year to 2.17 trillion yuan (345.59 billion U.S. dollars) in January, according to data from the General Administration of Customs (GAC).
+Full story

 China less dependent on foreign trade in 2012